 Quick answer

 Get the Roborock Q5 Pro: 5,500 Pa suction, dual rubber rollers that resist hair tangles, and LiDAR mapping with no-go zones — the three specs that matter for pet hair in a small space.
+On a tighter budget, the eufy RoboVac 11S Max trades the app and mapping for a quiet, slim machine that just cleans.
 Flagship robots add mops, arms, and docks that a 600-square-foot apartment doesn’t need.

 - Best for apartment pet hair